Hakuna Matata Holidays; have a safe stay!

-At Hakuna Matata Holidays we offer you a stay in one of our unique wooden caravans, positioned in the midst of our olive grove, with full air conditioning, comfortable beds, compact but complete bathroom, veranda, outdoor kitchen and lounge area.
-Inbetween both of our accommodations is the swimming pool (8 x 4 x 1, 5 m with jetstream).

-Hakuna Matata Holidays is located in the Peloponnese, Greece and offers wonderful holidays to families; with an emphasis on those with special needs, together or occasionally separately.
-We offer a relaxed atmosphere with attention to personal needs.
-A small place where guests can go their own way and make an inspirational day of every day.
-Everyone is welcome; we emphasise an inclusive environment where each person is unique.

-Snapshot 2 | At Hakuna Matata Holidays we offer you a safe stay in one of our unique wooden caravans, positioned in the midst of our olive grove, with full air conditioning, comfortable beds, compact but complete bathroom, veranda, outdoor kitchen and lounge area.
+At Hakuna Matata Holidays we offer you a safe stay in one of our unique wooden caravans, positioned in the midst of our olive grove, with full air conditioning, comfortable beds, compact but complete bathroom, veranda, outdoor kitchen and lounge area.
 Inbetween both of our accommodations is the swimming pool (8 x 4 x 1, 5 m with jetstream).

 Hakuna Matata Holidays is located in the Peloponnese, Greece and offers short stays & wonderful holidays to families and couples in a safe environment.
 Our small paradise has 2 accommodations in nature.
 We offer a relaxed atmosphere with attention to personal needs.
 A small place where guests can go their own way and make an inspirational day of every day.
 Everyone is welcome; we emphasise an inclusive environment where each person is unique.